aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-docx/_index.md

 {{< /tabs >}}

-HTML to DOC conversion occurs with the **default conversion options**: the resulting DOC document’s width and height correspond to A4, all margins have zero value.
+HTML to DOCX conversion occurs with the **default conversion options**: the resulting DOCX document’s width and height correspond to A4, all margins have zero value.

-### **Example 3.** Convert HTML to DOC inside cloud storage
+### **Example 3.** Convert HTML to DOCX inside cloud storage

 Aspose.HTML Cloud allows you to get an HTML file from your cloud storage and save conversion result back to cloud storage.